tomalrussell/tomalrussell.github.io/_posts/2015-03-04-jekyll-and-custom-collections.md

     permalink: /demos/:path/
 {% endhighlight %}

-then a new folder '_demos', with a 'test.md' file in it:
+make a new folder '_demos', with a 'test.md' file in it:

 {% highlight yaml %}